Fantine Thó

-Fantine Rodrigues Thó (born February 15, 1979) is a Brazilian singer, songwriter, dancer and instructor.
-In 2002, she won the talent show Popstars and joined the Brazilian girl group Rouge until 2005, with which she released four studio albums, Rouge (2002), C'est La Vie (2003), Blá Blá Blá (2004) and Mil e Uma Noites (2005), selling in all 6 million copies and becoming the most successful girl group of Brazil and one of the twenty that more sold in the world.
-In 2006 formed the progressive rock band Banda Thó with his brother Jonathan and some friends, which did not give continuity at the end of the following year, when married and moved to Netherlands.
+Fantine Rodrigues Thó (born 15 February 1979) is a Brazilian and Dutch singer, songwriter and instructor.
+In 2002, she won the talent show Popstars and joined the Brazilian girl group Rouge, with which she released four studio albums, Rouge (2002), C'est La Vie (2003), Blá Blá Blá (2004) and Mil e Uma Noites (2005), selling in all 6 million copies and becoming the most successful girl group of Brazil and Latin America, before leaving in 2005.
+In 2006, she formed the progressive rock band Banda Thó with her brother Jonathan and some friends, which did not give continuity at the end of the following year, when she married and moved to Netherlands.

-On November 25, 2011, released its first extended play, Rise, directly on the SoundCloud streaming platform.
+On November 25, 2011, the group released its first extended play, Rise, directly on the SoundCloud streaming platform.
 On February 20, 2015, she released her debut album, Dusty But New, with nine songs composed by her.
 In that same year, she became a reporter for Do Brasil, video for Brazilians living in Europe.
-In 2016 founds its own center of yoga, Atma Mutriba, in which it happened to be instructor.
+In 2016, she founds her own yoga center, Atma Mutriba, in which she happened to be the instructor.

 Early life

 Fantine Rodrigues Thó was born on February 15, 1979, in the city of Barra do Garças, in the Brazilian state of Mato Grosso, but she stayed in the municipality because her father was an airplane pilot and was constantly transferred wherever he could practice his profession.
-For this reason, throughout her childhood she moved to places like Brasilia, Goiânia, Sao Paulo and even abroad, in Santiago, Chile, where he remained until 1990.
+For this reason, throughout her childhood she moved to places like Brasília, Goiânia, São Paulo and even abroad, in Santiago, Chile, where he remained until 1990.
 In the Chilean capital she began to study theater, singing, piano and dances such as jazz and tap dance, as well as attending an American school for six years.
-Back in Brazil, dhe settled in Palhoça, in the state of Santa Catarina, where she also learned guitar and participated in festivals.
-In 1995, she moved to Campinas, where, after finishing her studies, dhe studied for two years the University of Journalism in Pontifical Catholic University of Campinas, before locking it up to become a lifeguard.
+Back in Brazil, she settled in Palhoça, in the state of Santa Catarina, where she also learned guitar and participated in festivals.
+In 1995, she moved to Campinas, where, after finishing her studies, she studied for two years the University of Journalism in Pontifical Catholic University of Campinas, before locking it up to become a lifeguard.
 From 2000 she began playing in bars and restaurants with her brother, Jonathan.